 Name of Award Description When is due and what is required?
-Numeral Guard For 30 years or more as a registered Girl Scout, in five year increments, presented at the council level Fill out eForm before first Friday in December Years of Service For 25 years or more as an adult Girl Scout volunteer, in five year increments, presented at the council level Fill out eForm before first Friday in December Appreciation Pin Recognizes outstanding service to at least one Service Unit or Program Delivery Fill out eForm before first Friday in December.
-Requires two Supporting Endorsements Honor Pin Recognizes outstanding service to two or more Service Units or a Region or the Council.
+Numeral Guard For 30 years or more as a registered Girl Scout, in five-year increments up to 85 years.
+Presented at the council level.
 Fill out eForm before first Friday in December.
-Requires three Supporting Endorsements Platinum Service Award Recognizes outstanding service to a Service Unit or a region or the entire council for at least three years since receiving the Appreciation Pin and either Honor Pin or Thanks Badge.
+Years of Service For 25 years or more as an adult Girl Scout volunteer, in five year increments up to 40 years.
+In 10 year, increments after 40 years and up to 60 years.
+Presented at the council level.
 Fill out eForm before first Friday in December.
-Requires three Supporting Endorsements Thanks Badge Recognizes outstanding service in a leadership role to the Council or entire Girl Scout Movement over the last four years.
+Appreciation Pin Recognizes outstanding service to at least one Service Unit or Program Delivery.
 Fill out eForm before first Friday in December.
+Requires two Supporting Endorsements.
+Honor Pin Recognizes outstanding service to two or more Service Units, a Region, or the Council.
+Fill out eForm before first Friday in December.
+Requires three Supporting Endorsements.
+Platinum Service Award Recognizes outstanding service to a Service Unit, a region, or the Council for at least three years since receiving the Appreciation Pin and either Honor Pin or Thanks Badge.
+Fill out eForm before first Friday in December.
+Requires three Supporting Endorsements.
+Thanks Badge Recognizes outstanding service in a leadership role to the Council or entire Girl Scout Movement over the last four years.
+Fill out eForm before first Friday in December.
 Requires four Supporting Endorsements.
-Thanks II Recognizes outstanding service to the Council or National Girl Scout organization for at least three years after receiving the Thanks Badge.
+Thanks Badge II Recognizes outstanding service to the Council or National Girl Scout organization for at least three years after receiving the Thanks Badge.
 Fill out eForm before first Friday in December.
 Requires four Supporting Endorsements.